heykinchan/minesweeper/README.md

 # Mine Sweeper Game

 A course project in my uni study.
-This is a Minesweeper game for fun, implemented using Java with gradle and processing library.
+This is a Minesweeper game for fun, implemented using Java with Gradle and Processing library.

 ---